 Strip away that tender giggle, the soft-spoken small-town gentleness or even those old-school manners: beneath it all, Laura Leighe is a downright fiery spirit.
-“At heart I’m a good housewife, just with a little twist,” says the firebrand of a breaking pop singer who is turning heads — and, more importantly, ears — with her undeniable pulsing, four-on-the-floor brand of dance pop that combines a lifelong love of old school, rich harmonies, keys and brass with a new age knack for infectious dance beats.
-“It’s just fun and exciting to be me right now, bringing magical music to life,” she says, one of her patented Oklahoma-bred chuckles ever so slightly escaping her grasp.
+“At heart I’m a good housewife...with twist of crazy, little bit of lazy, a side of delusional daydreaming meets mad determination, but always keepin' it classy, of course” says the firebrand of a breaking pop singer who is turning heads — and, more importantly, ears — with her undeniable pulsing, four-on-the-floor brand of dance pop that combines a lifelong love of old school, rich harmonies, keys and brass with a new age knack for infectious dance beats.
+“It’s just fun and exciting to be giving magical, somewhat non-pop, yet classically catchy and contagious 1920s - 1960s "swing" music new life, and creating something that really hasn't been before, in a way that I truly LOVE, and makes me feel gangsta when I hear it” she says, one of her patented Oklahoma-bred chuckles ever so slightly escaping her grasp.

-“We were trying to create something very new and fresh,” Leighe continues of herself and her musical collaborators embracing a lifetime love of pop music then weaving it together with a tried-and-true passion for Fifties-era doo-wop music and emotionally raw indie-music.
+Prior to the "Swanky" EP, “we were trying to create something very fresh,” Leighe continues of herself and her musical collaborators embracing a lifetime love of pop music then weaving it together with a tried-and-true passion for Fifties-era doo-wop music, Motown, Soul, as well as and emotionally raw indie-music.
 “I’m always trying to tie in those old harmonies from my show-choir days with more new-age, crazy hip-hop and dance beats,” she explains.
-“Bringing throwback sounds to life with beats that make me dance and go crazy is like watching a classic film in technicolor...so alive! … like I'm channeling the divas of the golden age with a new swag.”
+“Bringing throwback sounds to life with beats that make me dance and go crazy is like watching a classic film in technicolor! … like I'm channeling the divas of the golden age with a new swag.”

 It’s no surprise then to hear Leighe unleashing more nuanced takes on what has come to define contemporary radio pop.
 Take “Cherry On Top,” for example, in which Leighe compares her fellow females to different drinks, from the sultry to the sweet.
 It’s all slathered with 1940’s-esque undulating saxophone lines, Leighe skittering her harmonic vocals atop a bouncing beat.
 “It’s so me,” she says unapologetically of the effortless-sounding cut.
 Or “Make ‘Em Like You,” a jazz-infected, scat-soaked feminist anthem that’s equal parts praise for her own man and lament over the death of chivalry.
-“It’s really sad that there are a lot of guys in the world that are not men,” Leighe says of the message behind the Dr. Freak-produced banger, which she describes as a stylistic mix between “Sinatra, almost vintage show tune-style swing and Nineties throwback hip-hop.
+“It’s really sad that there are a lot of "boys" in the world that do not fight for and respect women as men should,” Leighe says of the message behind the Dr. Freak-produced banger, which she describes as a stylistic mix between “Sinatra, almost vintage show tune-style swing and Nineties throwback hip-hop.
 “They don’t step up and be the gentleman that they should be,” she offers of many modern-day men.
 “A lot of my friends can’t find a good guy, so it makes me want to celebrate the knights in shining armor out there.”
-Even “Swanky,” which the singer says combines “ Old Vegas with California vibes in the Twenties and Thirties,” is decidedly Laura’s own.
+Even “Swanky,” which the singer says combines “ Old Vegas, throwback 90s Compton, and golden age California vibes in the Twenties and Thirties,” is decidedly Laura’s own.

 Finding a musical sweet spot has been a multi-year process for Leighe, but she says she’s never felt more in tune with the songs she’s delivering to her growing fanbase.
-“I’ve always known that in the battle between an indie artist that does what they want and a mega pop-star there’s somewhere in the middle that brings both those amazing choruses that make you feel elated and also speaks to your soul with incredible composition, and inspired lyrics.”
+“I’ve always known that in the battle between an indie artist that does what they want and a mega pop-star there’s somewhere in the middle that brings both those undeniable hit choruses that make you feel elated while, also speaking to the soul with incredible composition, and inspired lyrics.”